 An investment in the notes involves significant risks.
-Investing in the notes is not equivalent to investing directly in the Index, any of the Basket Constituents or any of the securities, commodities, commodity futures contracts or other assets underlying the Basket Constituents.
-These risks are explained in more detail in the "Risk Factors" section of the accompanying product supplement no. 6-I dated November 14, 2011 and the "Risk Factors" section of the accompanying supplement no. 4-III dated June 29, 2012.
+Investing in the notes is not equivalent to investing directly in the Index, any of its Basket Constituents or any of the securities, commodities, commodity futures contracts or other assets underlying the Basket Constituents.
+These risks are explained in more detail in the "Risk Factors" section of the accompanying product supplement no. 6-I dated November 14, 2011 and the "Risk Factors" section of the accompanying underlying supplement no. 4-I dated November 14, 2011.

-• YOU MAY NOT RECEIVE ANY INTEREST PAYMENTS ON YOUR NOTES IN EXCESS OF THE MINIMUM INTEREST RATE FOR EACH INTEREST PAYMENT DATE OF BETWEEN 0% PER ANNUM AND 0.25% PER ANNUM - Your only return on the notes will be the annual Interest Payments that will be paid over the term of the notes.
+YOU MAY NOT RECEIVE ANY INTEREST PAYMENTS ON YOUR NOTES IN EXCESS OF THE MINIMUM INTEREST RATE OF AT LEAST 0.10% PER ANNUM FOR EACH INTEREST PAYMENT DATE - Your only return on the notes will be the annual Interest Payments that will be paid over the term of the notes.
 If the Index has declined from the pricing date to the applicable Interest Determination Date, resulting in a negative Cumulative Index Return, or if the Cumulative Index Return on the applicable Interest Determination Date multiplied by the applicable Index Factor is less than the Minimum Interest Rate, the Interest Rate will be equal to the Minimum Interest Rate and the minimum Interest Payment of \$1,000 × the Minimum Interest Rate per \$1,000 principal amount note will be made on the applicable Interest Payment Date.
-If the Minimum Interest Rate is 0% and the Interest Rate applicable to a particular Interest Payment Date is equal to the Minimum Interest Rate, you will not receive any Interest Payment on that Interest Payment Date.

-If the Minimum Interest Rate applies for each of the applicable Interest Payment Dates, assuming a Minimum Interest Rate of 0%, you will not receive any Interest Payment over the term of the notes.
-The actual Minimum Interest Rate will be determined on the pricing date and will not be less than 0% per annum or greater than 0.25% per annum.
-Therefore, the return on your investment in the notes may be less than the amount that would be paid on a conventional security having a similar maturity issued by us.
-The Interest Payments, if any, paid over the term of the notes may not compensate you for any loss in value due to inflation and other factors relating to the value of money over time.
+If the Minimum Interest Rate applies for each of the applicable Interest Payment Dates, assuming a Minimum Interest Rate of 0.10%, you will receive \$5.00 per \$1,000 principal amount note in Interest Payments over the term of the notes.
+The actual Minimum Interest Rate will be determined on the pricing date and will not be less than 0.10% per annum.
+Therefore, the return on your investment in the notes may be less than the amount that would be paid on a conventional security having a similar maturity issued by us or an issuer with a comparable credit rating.
+The Interest Payments paid over the term of the notes may not compensate you for any loss in value due to inflation and other factors relating to the value of money over time.
 If a commodity hedging disruption event occurs, we may adjust further Interest Payments.
 See "- We May Adjust Further Interest Payments If a Commodity Hedging Disruption Event Occurs" below.